mthl/guix-artwork/website/drafts/the-big-change.md

 ```

 We recommend waiting until the next Guix release is out though, which
-could be a month from now.
+could be a month from now, so that your channel remains usable by those
+who pinned an older revision of the `guix` channel.

 We ran `guix style` a couple of days ago on the whole repository,
 leading to [the biggest